Md-Khid/COVID-19_Country_Grouping/README.md

 ![Picture18](https://github.com/Md-Khid/K_Means_Clustering/assets/160820522/b6f52379-f71a-4a26-b58c-b6ad7c1b1975)

-In regards to its policy stringency, Bahrain has been lagging, such as with delayed government responses to school closures, workplace closures, and travel bans.
+In regards to its policy stringency, Bahrain has been lagging, such as with delayed government responses to school closures, workplace closures and travel bans.
 Furthermore, global healthcare norms and security have not been adequately adhered to, such as a lack of a reliable healthcare system to treat the sick and protect healthcare workers from the virus.
-This is further evidenced by the current COVID-19 warning alert issued by the US Centers for Disease Control and Prevention for Bahrain (CDC, 2022).
+This is further evidenced by the current COVID-19 warning alert issued by the US Centers for Disease Control and Prevention for Bahrain.

 ### Conclusion

 Based on the clustering solutions generated, it is evident that a simple K-means clustering can effectively group countries according to their COVID-19 risk level.
 Even with the use of half-year data for 2022, the K-means algorithm is able to demonstrate the alteration in clustering groupings for all the countries.
-These basic results can be leveraged as a benchmark for other countries to compare and urge other government actors to learn, adjust, and modify their national policies and strategies in accordance with their current country's development and Covid-19 risk level status.
+These basic results can be leveraged as a benchmark for other countries to compare and urge other government actors to learn, adjust and modify their national policies and strategies in accordance with their current country's development and Covid-19 risk level status.

 ### Discussion
 Although K-means methods provide an impressive grouping of countries' Covid-19 level risks, the user of the study may find it difficult to use in the initial stage.
 This is because the user must decide on the set of cluster groupings from the start and then experiment with the k-values until the most appropriate set of cluster groupings is formed.
 Since K-means can only be applied to numerical data, the user must be content with spherical cluster formations, which assume that each country's cluster grouping contains roughly the same number of observations.

 Furthermore, obtaining the variables from an open database might present certain difficulties and limitations.
-Firstly, the data reported may be incomplete for each country, and the data downloaded may not have been updated in recent years.
+Firstly, the data reported may be incomplete for each country and the data downloaded may not have been updated in recent years.
 Secondly, some countries may have been underreporting Covid-19 cases and deaths in the past years.
 Consequently, the cluster groupings that have been derived may not be a reliable reflection of the COVID-19 risk levels for some of the countries.

 Despite the varying methodologies and research approaches adopted in this study, the K-means results achieved were almost consistent with the findings presented in the reviewed literature articles.
 The model was able to accurately analyse and detect the shift in the country's cluster groupings despite utilising a data span of six months for the year 2022.
 This clearly shows, as the researchers discussed in detail in their studies, that K-means can provide invaluable insights on the level of measures taken by a nation to contain the spread of COVID-19.